komascript/marginnote/README.md

 ## Release History

+### v1.4c:
+* Correction of documentation.

 ### v1.4b:
 * Fix for vertical position of margin notes, e.g., inside lists.
 * I do not longer maintain the package.
 If you want to become the new maintainer, see the title page or the issue section in the manual.

 ### v1.4a: